abe-winter/task-inbox/README.md

 - end user manual actions to move the task forward, like answer a question in a form or grant a permission in a related app
 - assignments:
   - assign tasks to admins, plug in to on-call rotas
-  - mobile notification strategy
   - system for urgency levels (programmable based on various factors: SLA, deadline, user flag, customer type, ML)

-This *isn't* a project manager / jira clone sort of thing.
-It's for tasks that are triggered by a customer action and require fairly boring resolution by the product owner.

 ## Alternatives

-I built it because everything I work on has user-triggered customer service actions, and I was shelling into my prod server to do these.
+I built this because my projects have user-triggered customer service actions, and I was shelling into my prod server to do these.
 'Task inbox' feels like a product that is easy to ruin with saas moats and plan levels, but is a natural fit for OSS because of the benefits of standardization.

 I shopped around a lot before building this.
 Without naming names: